rust-lang/reference/src/items/functions.md

 let fptr: extern "C" fn() -> i32 = new_i32;
 ```

-Functions with an ABI that differs from `"Rust"` do not support unwinding in the
+Functions with an ABI that differs from `"Rust"` do not support unwinding in
-exact same way that Rust does.
-Therefore, unwinding past the end of functions
+the exact same way that Rust does.
+Therefore, unwinding past the end of
-with such ABIs causes the process to abort.
+functions with such ABIs results in undefined behavior, and will differ between
+platforms and compiler editions.
+If you cannot guarantee this will not happen,
+you should use [`catch_unwind`] or similar to abort the program instead if
+unwinding would pass through the function.

-> **Note**: The LLVM backend of the `rustc` implementation
+> **Note**: Currently, in nightly `rustc` the LLVM backend aborts the process
-aborts the process by executing an illegal instruction.
+> by executing an illegal instruction.
+However, this is not the behavior in stable.

 ## Const functions